Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn.md

 ### Solving the Reviewer Problem

-One unexpected benefit of PINNs is how they change technical discussions.
+One interesting impact of PINNs is how they change technical discussions.

 With a conventional neural network, the conversation often becomes:

-> "How do we know this model will extrapolate correctly?"
+> "How do we know this model will extrapolate correctly?
+How to explain the prediction, What is the inference from the prediction?
+I have a legacy mathematical model why should i trust this? "

 With a PINN, the conversation shifts to:

 > "The model is fitting the data while obeying the same governing equations used in our engineering analysis."
+> "The governing equation are these and coefficient derived conveys the physics"

 That creates a completely different **level of trust**.